Noahlinton32/JaxBJJ/README.md

 JaxBJJ Application
-Description

-JaxBJJ is a user management and check-in application designed for a Brazilian Jiu-Jitsu facility.
-It allows users to input their information and check-in for the day, while administrators can generate relevant metrics and visualizations based on the check-in data.
-Features

     User Management: Input and store user information securely.
     Check-In System: Enable users to check-in for their training sessions.